kshedden/workshops/ds-academy/math_review.md

     [median absolute deviation (MAD)](https://en.wikipedia.org/wiki/Median_absolute_deviation)
     which is the median of $|X - EX|$.

-  - Quantile anaolgues of higher order moments exist, e.g. a quantile-based measure of skewness is
+  - Quantile analogues of higher order moments exist, e.g. a quantile-based measure of skewness is

     $(Q(3/4) - 2Q(1/2) + Q(1/4)) / (Q(3/4) - Q(1/4)).$